 Health Care Determination Administration.
-The Department requests \$0.7 million less than enacted from all sources for health care determination administration expenses, including salaries and benefits.
+The Department requested \$0.7 million less than enacted from all sources for health care determination administration expenses, including salaries and benefits.
 This includes \$46,327 less from general revenues and \$0.7 million less from federal funds for 143.3 positions.
 Salary and benefit expenses decrease \$0.1 million.
-This includes shifting authorization and funding for 6.0 positions to the supplemental nutrition assistance program, increasing overtime expenses by \$0.1 million, and filling existing vacancies within the program.
+This includes shifting authorization and funding for 6.0 positions to the Supplemental Nutrition Assistance Program, increasing overtime expenses by \$0.1 million, and filling existing vacancies within the program.
 The request also reduces audit fees by \$0.4 million and security services by \$0.1 million to be consistent with FY 2013 reported expenditures, and reduces information technology expenses by \$0.4 million from minimizing the Northrop Grumman contract and maximizing Medicaid resources.
 In addition, lease costs increase by \$0.2 million from the signing of a new lease and postage expenses increase by \$0.1 million because of the increase in notifications related to the implementation of the Affordable Care Act.

-The Governor recommends \$38,821 less than requested, and shifts salary and benefit expenses of \$0.3 million from general revenues to federal funds.
-He assumes that for 29 of the eligibility technicians that currently make Medicaid determinations, the Department can leverage 75 percent federal funding, instead of the regular 50 percent, for the final six months of the fiscal year based on updated guidance issued by the Centers for Medicare and Medicaid Services.
+The Governor recommended \$38,821 less than requested and shifted salary and benefit expenses of \$0.3 million from general revenues to federal funds.
+He assumed that for 29 of the eligibility technicians that currently make Medicaid determinations, the Department can leverage 75 percent federal funding, instead of the regular 50 percent, for the final six months of the fiscal year based on updated guidance issued by the Centers for Medicare and Medicaid Services.
 This requires the Department and staff to be compliant with certain conditions and standards, and an approval from the Centers, for which a request has not yet been submitted.
+The Assembly reduced salary and benefit expenses by \$0.5 million, including \$0.2 million from both general revenues and federal funds based on the Department's third quarter report.

 Supplemental Nutrition Assistance Program - Benefits.
-The Department requests \$300.6 million from federal funds for direct benefit payments for the supplemental nutrition assistance program in FY 2014.
+The Department requests \$300.6 million from federal funds for direct benefit payments for the Supplemental Nutrition Assistance Program in FY 2014.
 This is \$2.4 million more than enacted and \$1 above the amount spent in FY 2013.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Supplemental Nutrition Assistance Program - Technology Improvement Grant.
 The enacted budget includes \$270,018 from federal funds from a two-year technology improvement grant for document imaging and to help individuals who cannot get to a field office access to the program's applications and online services.
-The Department indicates it inadvertently omitted the funding in both of its requests and intends to spend \$405,375 in both FY 2014 and FY 2015; however, as of December 9, 2013, no funds have been spent.
+The Department indicated it inadvertently omitted the funding in both of its requests and intends to spend \$405,375 in both FY 2014 and FY 2015; however, as of December 9, 2013, no funds had been spent.